k98kurz/tapescript/readme.md

 parsing the `cache_file`, which must adhere to a specific format.
 The intent of this CLI is to make it easy to experiment and/or debug Tapescript scripts.
 Run the command `tapescript` to get the help text.

+Note that the CLI does not currently include support for soft-forks, contracts, or plugins.

 ### Write, compile, decompile